Recent Zoom Service Videos

 Feb.
 28th, 2021

-Rev. Greg McCuster
+Rev. Doug McCuster

 Negativity and despair can wear us down.
 Our climate is changing and for the last four years our national leadership denied science and made things worse.
 A new day is rising, and it is time to act.
 But first we must clean up our internal psychic pollution if we are to make a difference.
 We are called to engage with the suffering of the planet.
 Join us as we explore the hopeful opportunities and developments right in front of us because of the amazing work going on at the local, regional, and global level.